adammcclenaghan/shorter-url/README.md

 mvn clean install
 ```

-The quickest way to get run the app is with Docker Compose
+The quickest way to run the project is with Docker Compose
 ```
 docker-compose up
 ```